What are Nebraska Criminal Records?

 Nebraska History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Nebraska criminal records archives usually tend to go back as far as the 1970s.
-Criminal and arrest data are centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+Criminal and arrest data were centralized and compiled into an organized database.
+However, the accuracy was more commonly affected by human error.
+Today, technology has exponentially improved the quality and accuracy of recordkeeping.